 What's your choice?
 Samurai?
 Ninja? or Princess?

 Odawara is a town beloved by artists and celebrities a century ago.

-The town area has a long history not only as a castle town where Samurai and Ninja lived in, but also as the place where numerous artists and wealthy families had lived about a hundred year ago.
-Some of their residences and gardens have been preserved and now opened to public as a museum.
+The town area has a long history not only as a castle town where Samurai and Ninja lived in but also as the place where numerous artists and wealthy families had lived about hundred years ago.
+Some of their residences and gardens have been preserved and now opened to the public as a museum.

 The town area in Odawara has a fishery harbour and beaches

 Odawara is known for its fish market handling freshly caught seafood.
-In the area around Odawara Station, there are many restaurants offering traditional seafood dishes.
-The Fish Market at the port has the place "Osakana Center" where seafood restaurants and shops gather, offering authentic fresh seafood such as Sushi Bowls and BBQ.
-One hitch expected is that you need to order in Japanese, however, it is notable that the dishes are served at very reasonable prices.
-The fish market is located at the Odawara fishery harbor in the west of the town, is about 20 minutes walk away from the front entrance of Odawara Castle Park.
-Those who don’t want to walk much may take a train and get off at Hayakawa Station that is only a few minutes walk away from the fish market.
+In the area around Odawara Station, many restaurants are offering traditional seafood dishes.
+The Fish Market at the port has the place "Osakana Center" where seafood restaurants and shops gather, offering authentic, fresh seafood such as Sushi Bowls and BBQ.
+One hitch expected is that you need to order in Japanese, though, it is notable that the dishes are served at very reasonable prices.
+The fish market is located at the Odawara fishery harbor in the west of the town, is about 20 minutes walk from the front entrance of Odawara Castle Park.
+Those who don’t want to walk much may take a train and get off at Hayakawa Station that is only a few minutes walk from the fish market.